Log in

 Read more

-Valid reason: 'Is it legal to have employees work overtime?'
+Valid reason: 'Is it legal to perform overtime?'

 Compensatory rest: 'How can overtime be compensated?'